"If you tell a lie big enough and keep repeating it, people will eventually come to believe it..."

 ...but if it's printed in the newspapers and seen on TV, then it gotta be correct, right?
 Read on.

-Bottom line: there is no and never was any "occupation" of "Palestine".
-This patently false charge has NO BASIS in either fact or law, as explained in this discussion, and has been hugely damaging to Israel's morale, self-image, sense of purpose and of course its public image.
-Here's a direct quote from Stephen Schwebel, former head of the International Court of Justice in the Hague:
+Bottom line: there is no and never was any "occupation" of "Palestine" because this term, as defined by articles 42 and 43 of the 1907 Hague Regulations, applies only to an entity having sovereign rights to the land in question, which Jordan did not have when she lost control of the West Bank in 1967.
+This patently false charge has NO BASIS in either fact or law, as explained here, and has been hugely damaging to Israel's morale, self-image, sense of purpose and of course its public image.
+One need not be a legal expert to appreciate the following common-sense opinion of Stephen Schwebel, former head of the International Court of Justice in the Hague:

-"Where the prior holder of territory had seized that territory unlawfully [Jordan's 1948-1967 occupation of Judea and Samaria], the state which subsequently takes that territory [Israel] in the lawful exercise of self-defense [1967 War] has, against that prior holder, better title." - Stephen Schwebel, "What Weight to Conquest," American Journal of International Law, vol. 64 (1970) pp. 345-347For a fascinating discussion about how Israel got really bad legal advice from then Military Advocate-General Meir Shamgar, which gave birth to this pernicious myth, read this (rather long but worthwhile) piece.
+"Where the prior holder of territory had seized that territory unlawfully [Jordan's 1948-1967 illegal occupation of Judea and Samaria], the state which subsequently takes that territory [Israel] in the lawful exercise of self-defense [1967 preemptive Six Day War] has, against that prior holder, better title." -Stephen Schwebel, "What Weight to Conquest," American Journal of International Law, vol. 64 (1970) pp. 345-347For a fascinating discussion about how Israel got really bad legal advice from then Military Advocate-General Meir Shamgar, which gave birth to this pernicious myth, read this (rather long but worthwhile) piece.

 If you do nothing else, be sure to click here for this required reading!